-Table IV-2 summarizes data regarding present and future aircraft activity at the Airport.
-Exhibit IV-4 and Exhibit IV-5 present existing (2006) and future (20+ year) noise exposure contours prepared for this Compatibility Plan.
+Table IV-2 summarizes data regarding present and future activity levels at the Airport.
+Exhibit IV-4 and Exhibit IV-5 reflect existing (2006) and future (20+ year) noise contours prepared for this Compatibility Plan.
 These noise contour exhibits indicate that noise levels in the vicinity of the Airport are expected to stay fairly constant, despite the projected increase in aircraft operations.
-The very small increase in the future noise contours can be attributed to the anticipated transition of the business jet fleet operating at the Airport.
-The loudest business jets are also among the oldest now in service.
-They are projected to be phased out of the national fleet at an accelerating rate over the next several years and will be replaced by substantially quieter new business jets.
-Because the replacement aircraft are so much quieter than the older aircraft, the cumulative noise energy produced by a greater number of future operations will remain roughly comparable to the cumulative noise levels for current conditions.
-The noise contours reflect the operating and noise abatement procedures described in Table IV-1.
+The similarity between the existing conditions noise contours and future noise contours can be attributed to anticipated changes in the type of aircraft operating at the Airport; the existing (2006) fleet mix, which is comprised of older and noisier aircraft, is assumed to be gradually phased out and replaced with newer and quieter aircraft.
+The noise contours reflect the operating noise abatement procedures described and Table IV-1.